 10. Briefly describe the waste management practices adopted in your establishments.
-Describe the strategy adopted by your company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.
+Describe the strategy adopted by your Company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.

 The Company segregates the daily waste as per municipal norms and the same is cleared on daily basis.
 All Hazardous and Non-Hazardous wastes are segregated and disposed off through recycling agency approved by State Pollution Control Board (SPCB).
-The Engine Oil used for DG is replaced once a year instead of every six months as per Original Equipment Manufacturer (OEM) recommendations.
-UPS Battery is changed to Lithium Ion Battery, which has a life of 10 years.
+Lithium Ion Battery is used for UPS, which has a life of 10 years and this minimizes the battery waste.
 All cleaning chemicals are environment friendly and purchased from approved manufacturers only.